LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 <img class="fancyimage" style="width:800px" src="img/ConvoBuilder/surveyBot_closeConvo.png">

+You don't need to include a Text interaction that thanks the consumer for their participation; you can define the Thank You message in the survey bot's settings (discusssed below).

 ### Step 4 - Configure the bot settings

 1. Open the bot, and click the ellipsis icon ( <img style="width:25px" src="img/ConvoBuilder/icon_ellipsis_horizontal.png"> ) in the upper-right corner.